Soviet–French Non–Aggression Pact: Background

 In the spring of 1931, Franco–Soviet relations, which had been in crisis since the fall of 1930, were revived.
 On April 20, 1931, the French Ministry of Foreign Affairs proposed to the People's Commissariat of Foreign Affairs to conclude a non–aggression pact and a trade treaty for both countries.
 Moscow welcomed these proposals and on August 10, 1931, the Soviet Union and France initialed a non–aggression pact.
 Unexpectedly, in September 1931, the Élysée Palace demanded that the Soviet–French non–aggression pact be accompanied by a non–aggression pact between the Soviet Union and Poland.
 In January 1932, Paris added that the preliminary signing of a similar agreement between Moscow and Bucharest had become mandatory for the conclusion of a Franco–Soviet non–aggression pact.

 The improbability of an imminent signing of a Soviet–French non–aggression pact became apparent in the spring of 1932, when the head of the French government André Tardieu announced the idea of rapprochement between the five Danube countries (Austria, Hungary, Czechoslovakia, Romania and Yugoslavia).
 The move drew criticism in Moscow.
 Despite the fact that the Danube project of Tardieu was positioned as an anti–German initiative, Soviet diplomats suspected that the emergence of the Danube federation posed a military threat to the Soviet Union.
 In May 1932, the Political Bureau of the Central Committee of the All–Union Communist Party (Bolsheviks) instructed the study of the problems of the war of the Central European states against the Soviet Union and the role of France.
 However, the Tardieu project was not implemented due to the confrontation between Germany and Italy.

 With the resignation of Tardieu and the formation of the Édouard Herriot government on June 3, 1932, Soviet–French contacts returned to a dynamic character.
 This was facilitated by the fact that on July 25, 1932, Moscow signed a non–aggression pact with Warsaw.
 In August 1932, a major contract was signed for the supply of Soviet oil to France, and Herriot told Dovgalevsky, the Plenipotentiary of the Soviet Union in Paris, that he did not want to subordinate the Soviet–French pact to the Soviet–Romanian one.

 Agreement

 As a result, the Franco–Soviet non–aggression pact was signed on November 29, 1932.

-Similar agreements in 1932 were concluded by the Soviet Union with Finland, Latvia and Estonia.
+Similar agreements in 1932 were concluded by the Soviet Union with Finland, Poland, Latvia and Estonia.